baden03/print-o-matic/README.md

 * Yes, yes... <a href='https://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.

 <b>Does Twinpictures do the Twitter?</b>
-* Ah yes! <a href='https://twitter.com/#!/twinpictures'>@Twinpictures</a> does the twitter tweeting around here.
+* Ah yes! <a href='https://twitter.com/twinpictures'>@Twinpictures</a> does the twitter tweeting around here.

 <b>How does one use the shortcode, exactly?</b>
 * A <a href='https://plugins.twinpictures.de/plugins/print-o-matic/documentation/'>complete listing of shortcode options</a> has been provided to answer this exact question.

 <b>Where can I translate this plugin into my favorite language?</b>
-* <a href='https://translate.twinpictures.de/projects/printomat/'>Community translation for Print-O-Matic</a> has been set up.
-You are <a href='https://translate.twinpictures.de/wordpress/wp-login.php?action=register'>welcome to join</a>.
+* Use the <a href='https://translate.wordpress.org/projects/wp-plugins/print-o-matic/'>Community translation for Print-O-Matic</a> at WordPress

 <b>Who likes to rock the party?</b>
 * We like to rock the party.